Kirby Air Ride: Development

-Kirby Air Ride was initially known as Kirby Bowl 64 (Kirby Bowl is the Japanese name for Kirby's Dream Course), and later as Kirby's Air Ride.
+Kirby Air Ride was initially known as Kirby Bowl 64 (sometimes reported as Kirby Ball 64; Kirby Ball is the Japanese name for Kirby's Dream Course), and later as Kirby's Air Ride.
 It began development during the early days of the Nintendo 64 video game console.
 Much of the development was spearheaded by Masahiro Sakurai, the creator of Kirby.
 It was one of only two playable demos shown at the Nintendo 64's unveiling at the 1995 Shoshinkai show (the other being Super Mario 64).
 At this point the game consisted of two sub-games.
 One was somewhat similar to Marble Madness, as players would control a ball-shaped Kirby to either race across an obstacle course (in single player) or knock competing players off the playing field (in multiplayer), similar to Kirby's Dream Course.
 The other more closely resembled the final game: a snowboarding race in which Kirby collects stars for points.
-It went through many changes during its elongated development period (the version shown at the 1996 E3 resembled a skateboarding sim) before eventually being canceled.
+It went through many changes during its elongated development period (the version shown at E3 1996 resembled a skateboarding sim) before eventually being canceled.
 Producer Shigeru Miyamoto said in an early 1998 interview that the project had been temporarily halted so that Nintendo could focus efforts on finishing 1080° Snowboarding and rework the Kirby's Air Ride concept.

 The game resurfaced on the GameCube in the form of a short video preview in March 2003 at the annual DICE summit in Las Vegas, at which point it received its final title.
 This preview received a mainly negative reception due to slow speeds and poor graphics, factors which the Nintendo 64 prototype had also been criticized for.

 Kirby Air Ride was first seen in playable form at E3 in May later that year.
 The demo contained five playable tracks and three different game modes.
 The reception to this playable demo was more positive than the video preview.

 Masahiro Sakurai, the game designer behind most of the early games in the Kirby series, resigned from his position at HAL Laboratory shortly after the game's release, citing that he was tiring of the constant pressure from the industry to keep creating sequels.